sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 ## <span id="Package_the_app"></span><span id="package_the_app"></span><span id="PACKAGE_THE_APP"></span>Package the app

 **Create an package for an app**

 1. Open **C:\\IoT-ADK-AddonKit\\Tools\\IoTCoreShell** as an administrator.
+2. Build all of the existing packages in your app (one-time only):

+    ``` syntax
+    buildallpackages
+    ```

+    This command builds all of the packages in our source folders, including a few packages that we've created to help install your app.

 2. Create a working folder for the app, for example:

     ``` syntax